Great Burger Restaurants in Sonoma County

-There’s just no beating the burgers here in Sonoma County.
+There’s just no beating the burgers here in Sonoma County, California.
 This classic American meal can be paired with an ice-cold craft beer or a big ol’ glass of Zinfandel.

 Acme Burger, Cotati

 Seasoned Chef Todd Kniess knows how to make a perfect burger.
-He stuffs toasted Sonoma County-made Franco American Bakery sesame seed buns with goodies like grass-fed Sonoma Mountain Beef Company meat and “awesome” sauce, a spicy spin on Thousand Island.
-He powers up the toppings with add-ons that include jalapenos, Redwood Hill goat cheese, sautéed mushrooms, applewood smoked bacon and (wait for it) truffle butter.
+He stuffs toasted Sonoma County-made Franco American Bakery buns with goodies like grass-fed Sonoma Mountain Beef Company meat and “awesome” sauce, a spicy spin on Thousand Island.
+He powers up the toppings with add-ons such as jalapenos, Redwood Hill goat cheese, sautéed mushrooms, applewood-smoked bacon, and (wait for it) truffle butter.

 If you’re craving something other than beef, Acme can make that happen, too.
-Choose from local Willie Bird turkey; a plant-based Beyond Burger slathered in hummus; buttermilk fried or seared chicken breast; an ahi burger with wasabi mayo and pineapple; flash-fried Bodega rock cod; or seared pork belly confit capped in a crunchy mix of kale, Brussels sprouts, golden beets, carrots, and cabbage slaw.
+Choose from local Willie Bird turkey, a plant-based Beyond Burger slathered in hummus, buttermilk-fried or seared chicken breast, an ahi burger with wasabi mayo, flash-fried Bodega rock cod, or seared pork belly confit capped with a crunchy mix of slaw.

 Palooza Brewery and Gastropub, Kenwood